mvolkmann/blog/src/flutter.md

 the size of its child if the child has a fixed size.
 Otherwise it will choose its size just like `Expanded`.

+The `Expanded` and `Flexible` widgets can only be children of a widget that extends from the `Flex` widget.
+Currently the only provided widgets that do that are `Row` and `Column`.

 The following code translates a given widget:

 ```dart